reyestech/Azure-Honeynet-and-Sentinel-Hardening-/README.md

 ### 🔐 VLAN and Subnet Configuration

-These visuals demonstrate how the lab's single virtual network was divided into **three purpose-built subnets**.
-These subnets act as isolation zones, restricting traffic and limiting the blast radius if an attacker compromises a single host.
+These visuals illustrate how the lab's single virtual network was divided into three purpose-built subnets.
+These subnets serve as isolation zones, restricting traffic and limiting the potential damage if an attacker compromises a single host.

 **Azure Topology:** The Azure topology view displays all virtual machines (VMs), databases, and gateways on a single subnet within a virtual network.
 These subnets are separate rooms within the same building, each with doors (network security groups) that can be locked individually.
 The resource list in the right-hand pane is filtered by subnet, confirming that web, SQL, and management workloads reside in their segments.